-E. Accurate Data Entry and Case File (Limit 5 pages)
+F. Accurate Data Entry and Case File Maintenance (Limit 5 pages)

-As the organization responsible for case management, the effectiveness and ability to self-evaluate is far reaching.
+As the organization is responsible for case management, the effectiveness and ability to self-evaluate is far reaching.
 CSCR is monitored annually by the Florida Department of Economic Opportunity (DEO) on programmatic integrity, transparency and effective use of federal dollars.
 Inaccurate or untimely management of case files can result in corrective actions implemented by DEO.
 To maintain CSCR's high level of integrity, proposals must include the following components:

 - a.
-Demonstrated successful experience in maintaining program compliance, and other necessary case documentation, in obtaining, recording and utilizing databases and electronic storage of career seeker case files. - b.
-Respondents must show a thorough working knowledge of all applicable laws, regulations, and policies to ensure the appropriate delivery of workforce development services are provided within all programs. - c.
+Demonstrated successful experience in maintaining or regaining program compliance, and other necessary case documentation, in obtaining, recording and utilizing databases and electronic storage of career seeker case files.
+Respondents must show a thorough working knowledge of all applicable laws, regulations, and policies to ensure the appropriate delivery of workforce development services are provided within all programs. - b.
 Describe innovative approaches towards effective management of case files that assist staff in accurate and timely data entry.
-Use of technology or career seeker management tools should be described in detail. - d.
-Describe resources and practices that assist case managers with workflow and scheduling of meetings. - e.
+Use of technology or career seeker management tools should be described in detail. - c.
+Describe resources and practices that assist case managers with workflow and scheduling of meetings. - d.
 The Workforce Development Services Provider is responsible for the collection of career seeker information which includes engagement with case managers.
-Proposals should describe how information gathered will be used to increase interactions between case managers and career seekers. - f.
+Proposals should describe how information gathered will be used to increase interactions between case managers and career seekers. - e.
 Describe any monitoring or quality data program used to ensure that data entry is accurate.

-F. Performance Management
+G. Performance Management

 CSCR must meet annual performance standards as mandated by the United States Department of Labor and the Florida Department of Economic Opportunity (DEO).
-While the Workforce Development Services

-Provider is responsible for overseeing the tracking of performance, it is the responsibility of all staff to ensure continuous improvement that leads to positive performance outcomes and career seeker satisfaction.
+While the Workforce Development Services Provider is responsible for overseeing the tracking of performance, it is the responsibility of all staff to ensure continuous improvement that leads to positive performance outcomes and career seeker satisfaction.
 CSCR's expectation is to maintain positive performance outcomes and avoid sanctions from DEO for less than desirable performance outcomes.

 - a.
-Respondents must show a thorough working knowledge of all Federal, State and local performance metrics for all programs to ensure the appropriate delivery of workforce development services. - b.
-Research shows that involving employees in the planning process makes them feel part of a team, creates buy-in and improves communication.
-Discuss how your organization will use communication with employees (from top down) about organizational and regional performance and what measures will be in place to assist in continuous and successful meeting of benchmarks. - c.
+Respondents must show a thorough working knowledge of and ability to successfully meet all Federal, State and local performance metrics for all programs to ensure the appropriate delivery of workforce development services.
+Response should include descriptions of outcomes in past projects with similar scope of work.
+Research shows that involving employees in the planning process makes them feel part of a team, creates buyin and improves communication.
+Discuss how your organization will use communication with employees (from top down) about organizational and regional performance and what measures will be in place to assist in continuous and successful meeting of benchmarks. - b.
 Proposals must show the implementation of processes and schedules for reviewing and analyzing performance data for all programs provided within the Career Centers.
 This should include identifying weak areas to target performance improvement, plus plans to address any identified problems in day-to-day operations.
 Plans must detail the continued application of corrective actions until performance meets and exceeds local standards.